CorentinChanet/Radix_Project/README.md

 ## Output

 There is three part:
-1. It will extract the data from the resume
+1. Information Extraction : It will extract the data from the resume as the Name,Emailn,etc..
-2. It will make a match between the Resume we provide and the ones we got on our dataset
+2. Resume Matching : It will make a match between the Resume we provide and the ones we got on our dataset
-3. It will make a match between the Resume you provide (by a uploading way) and the ones we got on our dataset
+3. Resume Mathcing : It will make a match between the Resume you provide (by a uploading way) and the ones we got on our dataset